liamoddell/Grafana-Faro-Chrome-Extension/faro-injector-extension/README.md

 # Grafana Faro Extension

-This is a very simple chrome extension, that allows you to inject the Grafana Browser Real User Monitoring & Tracing SDKs into websites.
+This is a very simple chrome extension that allows you to inject the Grafana Faro & Tracing SDKs into websites you visit.

 ## Installation